scelarek/SideBard-with-Google-Industry-Day/README.md

-# Google-Industry-Day
-BrainStation Industry Day
+# BrainStation Industry Day with Google

 # Introduction

-Welcome to our team's GitHub repository for the Google Science Industry Day competition.
+Welcome to our team's GitHub repository for the Google Industry Day competition hosted by BrainStation.
 We are a diverse team of data scientists, UI/UX designers, and web developers, united by our passion for innovation and our commitment to deliver a compelling digital solution to a real-world business problem.

 Our team comprises: